 The most fundamental element of location-based marketing is location data.
 Without this, airports can not accurately target their potential customers.
 A digital map allows you to visualize where people are in relation to your target area.
 The airport map is a foundational layer to enable heightened visual and location-based experiences.

-What is Proximity Marketing?
+What is proximity marketing?

 Proximity marketing is also known as location-based marketing.
 There are three key components required to build a proximity marketing experience: the advertising content, positioning, and the digital map.
 Mappedin’s blue dot navigation feature takes care of the second piece for marketers hoping to target airport passengers.